microsoft/Microsoft-Purview-Advanced-Rich-Reports-MPARR-Collector/Kusto Queries/Supporting Queries.md

 ```

 ### Query used to collect records from MSProducts_CL table removing duplicated data
+> [!NOTE]
+> This script doesn't use any kind of API, only takes a CSV file with all the Microsoft licensing friendly-name and create a matrix in Logs Analytics with the IDs, short names and knowed names

 ```Kusto
 MSProducts_CL
 | where TimeGenerated >= now(-30d)